AherRahul/portfolio-v1/content/articles/05-aws-solution-architect/aws-solution-architect-3-7.md

 ---
-title: "Security Tools in IAM"
+title: Security Tools in IAM
-description: "This chapter underscores the importance of using AWS’s built-in security tools to maintain a secure, compliant, and efficiently managed cloud environment."
+description: This chapter underscores the importance of using AWS’s built-in security tools to maintain a secure, compliant, and efficiently managed cloud environment.
-datePublished: 2026-02-02
+datePublished: 2026-02-21
-dateModified: 2026-02-02
+dateModified: 2026-02-21
 topics:
   - javascript
 courseName: 05-aws-solution-architect
 showOnArticles: false
 featured: false
+published: true
 ---